Napstyyy/EDocumentation/TournamentsProjectHostingSetup.md

 ![](./assets//Ocron5.png)

 ## Step 5: WebSocket setup

+ #### Context:
+ Locally, setting up the WebSocket is straightforward; it simply involves running the WebSocket server, and the brackets pop-up feature (which relies on WebSocket) renders the information seamlessly.
+However, in a production environment where we are deploying to a remote server, the domain must use HTTPS instead of HTTP to provide users with a secure and reliable experience.
+Since the brackets pop-up feature depends on WebSocket communication and the domain uses HTTPS, the WebSocket connection must also be secure (`wss` instead of `ws`) to establish bidirectional communication.

+To enable this, we need to configure SSL for the server.

  You will need to setup SSL certificates, by default **HestiaCP** provides a *Let's Encrypt to obtain SSL certificate* option, this SSL certificate is already **Authenticated** this will help us to make our domain secure.

  1. Go back to **HestiaCP** and under *WEB* click **edit** domain